 Cuba is not the only country to have considered cryptocurrency as a means to go around trade sanctions.
 In 2018, the illegitimate regime of President Nicolas Maduro in Venezuela launched Petro, a digital currency ostensibly backed by crude oil reserves, but it never managed to circulate or function as planned.

 McAfee is very likely the most controversial technology entrepreneur in history, and he seems to have a penchant for making scandalous news headlines and absconding from situations that call for his arrest; such has been the case when he lived in Belize, where he was once part of a homicide investigation that prompted him to flee the Central American country.
-Not long after returning to the U.S., he launched a presidential candidate bid under the Libertarian Party, something that he intends to do again for the 2020 election, but he plans to do so from Cuba for the purpose of avoiding arrest.
+Not long after returning to the U.S., he launched a presidential candidate bid under the Libertarian Party.

 It is not clear how cryptocurrency would help Cuba skirt trade sanctions; nonetheless, if absolute privacy and plausible deniability are required, a couple of digital currencies already fit this description.
 Monero, a token that trades under the XMR symbol, is considered to be the most secure token currently in use.
 Another option would be Verge, which trades under the XVG symbol; this is is a token supported by a blockchain that runs on the I2P and Tor internet privacy networks.